matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

     - Observer

 ## Structural

-- how should classes behave and interact with each other?
+- How should classes behave and interact with each other:
     - Decorator
     - Adapter
     - Facade